Show All Answers

 This is a hard question to answer as it depends on many factors, including the scope of the project and whether additional information or corrections need to be made to your application.
 Although many permit applications are processed within a few days, the general rule of thumb for our department is 7 to 10 business days.
 If you have not heard from your inspector after 10 business days, give our office a call.

 Obtaining a ROP begins with registering the rental property by completing a Rental Dwelling Registry Form and submitting it to our office along with the applicable fee.
 When completing the form, indicate your preferred date and time for the ROP inspection.
-You can submit your completed form to us via email or in-person by appointment only.
+You can submit your completed form to us via email or in-person.
 If you submit the completed form to us via email, you will receive a call from us for payment via credit card.
 You can also mail your form with a check to our office.

 SWOs are issued when work is being or has been done without a permit being issued.
 This carries a $300 fine.
 Your fist step is to stop all work if it was issued for work currently being done.
 You will also need to pay the SWO fine or complete an application to have the fine waived or reduced.
 Once the fine is satisfied, you will need to apply for and obtain a permit before continuing the work.
 You will find permit applications on our forms page, only licensed contractors may apply for electrical, plumbing & elevator work.